A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 2. Snorkeling at Ba Ngu Island (Island number 9)

-Coral Bay at Ba Ngu Island is a great snorkeling spot where you can see all kinds of different fish, but unfortunately, the corals all seemed dead.
+The first snorkeling spot during the Similan trip is at Coral Bay at Ba Ngu Island, a great spot where you can see all kinds of different fish, but unfortunately, the corals all seemed dead.

 It was still a nice snorkeling spot, and we spent about 30-40 minutes there before continuing to the next snorkeling spot.